cybozu-go/sabakan/README.md

     REST API.
 Users can build an automatic status controller to mark machines as unhealthy, unreachable, retiring, or retired.

-* Encryption key store
+* Disk encryption support

     To help implementing full disk encryption on client machines, sabakan accepts and stores encrypted disk encryption keys.
 The key can be downloaded in the next boot to decrypt disks.

-    `sabakan-cryptsetup` tools is also available for clients; this tools generates a disk encryption key, encrypts it, and sends the encrypted key to sabakan.
-In the next boot, it downloads the encrypted key from sabakan, decrypts it, then use it to decrypt storages.
+    `sabakan-cryptsetup` is a tool for clients to encrypt disks; the tool generates a disk encryption key, encrypts it, and sends the encrypted key to sabakan.
+In the next boot, it downloads the encrypted key from sabakan, decrypts it, then uses it to decrypt disks.

 * Audit logs